 HOTA Gallery

-This newly completed contemporary gallery is home to the City of Gold Coast’s extensive collection of art and cultural artefacts.
-It will host local and international exhibitions.
+This contemporary gallery is home to the City of Gold Coast’s extensive collection of art and cultural artefacts.
+It hosts both local and international exhibitions.

 HOTA Gallery is located on the land of the Kombumerri families of the Yugambeh Language Region.